nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 Software that we will use includes [Anaconda](https://www.anaconda.com), [SALib](https://salib.readthedocs.io/en/latest/), [Landlab](http://landlab.github.io/#/), and [Jupyter](https://jupyter.org).
 The installation instructions below were adapted from [www.earthdatascience.org](https://www.earthdatascience.org).

+Using SALib for sensitivity analyses in general is the focus of this clinic.
+Additionally, Landlab will be minimally introduced in order to demonstrate how SALib can be used with model results.
+If you wish to learn more about Landlab in a video before or after the clinic, see this overview: [https://csdms.colorado.edu/wiki/Presenters-0407](https://csdms.colorado.edu/wiki/Presenters-0407).

 ## Get help

 Search the issues or submit a `new issue` at [https://github.com/nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/issues](https://github.com/nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/issues).